rishi-bahadoor/validation_tests_generator/README_validator.md

 - Automated sensor system configuration dump

 ### Using the tool
+From vtg version 2.2 onward, the user machine will be required to have npcap installed.

+A default npcap installation executable for windows can be found at /pc_required_installations/npcap-1.83.exe

+Or you can use the following internet link to download the appropriate file: https://npcap.com/

+If this is not installed on the user machine, an error message for missing wpcap.dll may be displayed when running the executable and running the app from a command line will have no results or prints.

 You can run the tool directly using .\vtg.exe.

 ### Excel Report generation